ptomulik/testmd/README.md

     the selected apache doesn't support loadable MPM modules (in which case we must chose appropriate package with compiled-in MPM module).
     Apache `2.4` and later support loadable MPMs.

+    **Note**: on FreeBSD the `mpm` selects package name for apache 2.2 or alters build options for apache >= 2.4.
+In the later case (>=2.4) you may need to uninstall apache manually in order to apply changes in `mpm`.
+    If you don't, it'll probably happen that the new MPM will not be set (as a default) for apache package and there will be no warning about this.

   - `mpm_shared`